danioxoli/FOSS4G_contributors/README.md

 -  _output/contibutors_xy.csv_: .csv file of geo points depicting the position of single users

 ***note a***: geocoding procedure might require time </br>
 ***note b***: you will be able to save in the uotput only users having true "location" information in their GitHub profiles.
-No-geocoded user are excluded from the post-processing output</br>
+No-geocoded users are excluded from the post-processing output</br>
 ***note c***: a user which is contributor of two or more repo will appear only once in the output</br>

 ## GitHub Limit